AaltoSciComp/python-for-scicomp/content/scripts.rst

 .. challenge:: Scripts-2

-  1. Take the Python script (``weather_observations.py``) we have written in the preceding exercise and use :py:mod:`argparse` to specify the input and output files and allow the start and end dates to be set.
+  1. Take the Python script (``weather_observations.py``) we have written in the preceding exercise and use :py:mod:`argparse` to specify the input (URL) and output files and allow the start and end dates to be set.

      * Hint: try not to do it all at once, but add one or two arguments, test, then add more, and so on.
      * Hint: The input and output filenames make sense as positional arguments, since they must always be given.
 Input is usually first, then output.